facultyai/dash-bootstrap-components/components_page/components/button.md

 ## Block button

-Create a Bootstrap 4 style block level button (one which spans the full width of the parent) by using Bootstrap's [spacing utility classes](https://getbootstrap.com/docs/5.0/utilities/spacing/).
+Create a legacy Bootstrap 4 style block level button (one which spans the full width of the parent) by using Bootstrap's [spacing utility classes](https://getbootstrap.com/docs/5.0/utilities/spacing/).

 {{example:components/button/block.py:button}}